Research

 Black holes and accretion disks

-Microlensing is a unique tool to probe the structure of accretion disk around Supermassive Black Holes.
-Microlensing occurs in strongly lensed quasar when a star passes in front of one of the quasar's multiple images.
-The star itself is not sufficiently massive to produce detectable lensed images but it slightly changes the apparent brightnest of the quasar.
-As the alignment between the star and the quasar change over time, the magnification of the quasar image varies.
-And there is a remarkable coincidence : the caustics produced by the star has a similar size (a few nano-arcsecond) than the angular size of an accretion disk seen at cosmological distances.
-This coincidence makes this technique sensitive to structures that have the size of the solar system in galaxy located at several billion of light years, which far beyond the resolution power of the biggest telescope !
+Microlensing is a unique tool to probe the structure of accretion disks around supermassive black holes.
+It occurs in strongly lensed quasars when a star in the foreground galaxy passes in front of one of the quasar's multiple images.
+The star is not massive enough to produce detectable lensed images itself, but it slightly changes the apparent brightness of the quasar.
+As the alignment between the star and the quasar changes over time, the magnification varies.
+There is a remarkable coincidence: the caustics produced by the star are a few nano-arcseconds in size — comparable to the angular size of an accretion disk at cosmological distances.
+This makes microlensing sensitive to structures the size of our solar system in galaxies several billion light-years away, which is far beyond the resolution of any existing telescope.

-We have used the microlensing signal to measure the size of the accretion disk (e.g. this paper ).
-In the future, multiband observation of the Rubin observatory will also inform us about the temperature profile of accretion disks with this technique.
+We have used the microlensing signal to measure the physical size of accretion disks — finding them to be larger than predicted by standard thin-disk models (e.g. Cornachione et al. 2020).
+In the future, multiband observations from the Rubin Observatory will also constrain the temperature profile of accretion disks, providing a powerful test of black hole accretion physics.

 Recently, we have found unexpected periodic variations in the microlensing signal of lensed quasar J0158-4325, with a period of 172.6 days.
 This signal is only observed in the flux ratios of this lensed quasars, i.e. once the time delay is corrected and the intrinsic variations of the quasar are subtracted.
 The periodicity of this signal is best explained in the context of Supermassive Binary Black Hole.
 The animation below shows how the gradient of magnification produced by the microlense leaves a detectable periodic signal in the microlensing light curves.